collapsed-stacks/startups/questions/1402/how-to-find-very-small-startups.md

 - posted by: [TK-421](https://stackexchange.com/users/4125630/tk-421) on 2014-11-18
 - score: 3

-<p>I would recommend attending tech meet-ups (Meetup.Com) and startup social events in your area.
+I would recommend attending tech meet-ups (Meetup.Com) and startup social events in your area.
 Many colleges host small business forums and many cities have technological business societies.
 Think like a small business owner of a technical company.
 Where would this person likely spend their evenings for business reasons?
 Small business owners and presidents in are often attending these events for their own marketing purposes.
-Meeting talent is often a secondary or tertiary objective, but they are usually more than open to the conversation and will be excited that you took the initiative, speaking from experience.</p>
+Meeting talent is often a secondary or tertiary objective, but they are usually more than open to the conversation and will be excited that you took the initiative, speaking from experience.

-<p>Consider also joining groups on LinkedIn that are business, technical, and located near you.
-Small start-ups will often post items here that you can start a conversation with, also speaking from experience.</p>
+Consider also joining groups on LinkedIn that are business, technical, and located near you.
+Small start-ups will often post items here that you can start a conversation with, also speaking from experience.

-<p>Remember to always network, network, network, when it comes to small businesses.</p>
+Remember to always network, network, network, when it comes to small businesses.

 ## Answer 1431